phuhl/ts-vitest-mocker/README.md

 });
 ```

-## Configuring ts-jest-mocker
+## Configuring ts-vitest-mocker

-In order to be more flexible and allow covering more complex testing scenarios, `ts-jest-mocker` now allows specifying
+In order to be more flexible and allow covering more complex testing scenarios, `ts-vitest-mocker` now allows specifying
 mocking configuration.
 Configuration can be global, to cover all test cases (mocks) at once, or local, to cover and change
 behavior only in case of specific tests cases (mocks);